Bethe-ansatz study of the Bose-Fermi mixture: Reduction to the Lieb--Liniger model

 \section{Reduction to the Lieb--Liniger model}

 Apart from the Bose-Fermi mixture, the Hamiltonian (\ref{eq:Hamiltonian}) also describes the Lieb--Liniger model.
 In this case the wave function only depends on the coordinates of bosons and obeys the bosonic symmetry to the exchange of coordinates.
-The discrete Bethe-ansatz equations (\ref{eqn:DBAElog}) in the case of no fermions, $N=N_{\B}$, should thus give the quasimomenta $k_j$ that are identical to the ones of the Lieb--Liniger model.
+Mathematically speaking, the discrete Bethe-ansatz equations (\ref{eqn:DBAElog}) in the case of no fermions, $N=N_{\B}$, should thus give the quasimomenta $k_j$ that are identical to those of the Lieb--Liniger model.
 The latter are the solutions of the Bethe-ansatz equations

 where the phase shift is given by the expression (\ref{eq:phaseshift}).
-It is however not at all obvious that, e.g., the ground-state solution of the system~(\ref{eq:DBA-LL}) coincides with the corresponding solution of the system (\ref{eqn:DBAElog}), which in addition contains auxiliary $\Lambda$-quasimomenta.
+It is however not at all obvious that, e.g., the ground-state solution of the system~(\ref{eq:DBA-LL}) coincides with the corresponding solution of the system (\ref{eqn:DBAElog}), which in addition contains auxiliary $\Lambda$ quasimomenta.
 We have verified that the solution of the system (\ref{eq:DBA-LL}) also satisfies the system (\ref{eqn:DBAElog}) when supplemented by certain $\Lambda$'s.
 As a side result, we obtained the exact relation

 Since $\sum_{j=1}^{N}k_j^2\propto N^3$, at the leading order in $N$, $\sum_{j=1}^{N}\Lambda_j^2$ and $\sum_{j=1}^{N}k_j^2$ are identical.

 The reduction to the Lieb--Liniger model is more obvious on the level of Eqs.~(\ref{eqn:Ground_state_root}) that apply in the thermodynamic limit.
 Substituting $\sigma(k)$ from Eq.~(\ref{eqn:Ground_state_root_2}) into Eq.~(\ref{eqn:Ground_state_root_1}), in the limit $B\to\infty$, we obtain